 Eight hundred million dollars (\$800,000,000) of CDBG-DR economic recovery funds are budgeted for the Program.
-Six hundred million dollars (\$600,000,000) of that budget will be allotted to projects submitted during an open application window and will be underwritten per the requirements established in these guidelines.
-The remaining two hundred million dollars (\$200,000,000) of that budget are dedicated to public-sector critical recovery pilot projects that PRDOH considers to be key drivers of economic recovery, such as health care facilities like the Medical Center of Puerto Rico (Centro Médico) and other tourism/economic development projects like the Puerta de Tierra/Bahía Urbana/Navy Pier, provided that they meet Program requirements.
+Six hundred million dollars (\$600,000,000) of the budget will be allotted to projects submitted during an open application window and will be underwritten per the requirements established in these guidelines.
+The remaining two hundred million dollars (\$200,000,000) of the budget will be set aside for the public-sector critical recovery pilot projects that PRDOH considers to be key drivers of economic recovery, such as health care facilities like the Medical Center of Puerto Rico (Centro Médico) and other tourism/economic development projects like the Puerta de Tierra/Bahía Urbana/Navy Pier, provided that they meet the baseline requirements to receive CDBG-DR funding. provided that they meet Program requirements.
 Alternative underwriting requirements may be provided for set aside critical recovery pilot projects in subsequent versions of the guidelines.